🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 n = 1 / (np.abs(R_H) * e)

-print("Electrical properties of n-type Silicon:")
+print("Electrical properties of n-type silicon:")

-print(f" Electrical conductivity σ = {sigma:.2e} S/m")
+print(f" Conductivity σ = {sigma:.2e} S/m")

 print(f" Hall coefficient R_H = {R_H:.2e} m³/C")